Same-sex marriage in Chihuahua: Background

 On 30 April 2013, a same-sex couple applied for a marriage license in Chihuahua City.
 The civil registry rejected their request, arguing that the Civil Code defined marriage as the "union of a man and a woman", and thus it could not issue a license to a same-sex couple.
 The couple filed suit on 7 May 2013, and on 19 August Judge José Juan Múzquiz Gómez of the Tenth District Court of Chihuahua ruled that the couple had the right to marry.
 The civil registry had until 3 September to appeal the decision.
 It did not appeal and allowed the deadline to pass, thereby permitting the couple to marry.
 On 31 October 2013, a lesbian couple was awarded an amparo by the Seventh District Court, and they married in Juárez Municipality in February 2014.
 On 22 November 2013, Judge Ignacio Cuenca Zamora of the Eighth District Court granted a third amparo to a lesbian couple.
 In December 2013, a fourth couple, Eduardo Piñón and Julio Salázar, were granted an amparo.
 They married on 13 February 2014, making them the first two men to marry in Ciudad Juárez.
-In February 2014, a fifth amparo was granted to Hiram González, president of a local LGBT group known as CHEROS (Centro Humanístico de Estudios Relacionados con la Orientación Sexual).
+In February 2014, a fifth amparo was granted to Hiram González, president of a local LGBTQ group known as CHEROS (Centro Humanístico de Estudios Relacionados con la Orientación Sexual).

 On 19 March 2014, seven lesbian couples were denied marriage licenses in Ciudad Juárez.
 The civil registrar, Iván Peña Zapién, said it would have been his "pleasure" to issue the licenses, but the law at the time forbade him from issuing licenses to same-sex couples.
 He encouraged the couples to file an amparo, which they later did.
 On 30 June 2014, 26 additional couples filed an amparo seeking the right to marry.
 By July 2014, 33 amparos had been filed in the state; 22 in Chihuahua City and 11 in Ciudad Juárez, and of these, nine had been granted by the courts, while the remaining were awaiting decisions from judges.
 2 more same-sex marriages were performed in August 2014.
-On 13 December 2014, four lesbian couples were married in a mass wedding ceremony in Ciudad Juárez after having successfully received amparos by the courts.
+On 13 December 2014, four lesbian couples were married in a mass wedding ceremony in Ciudad Juárez after having successfully received amparos from the courts.
 This brought the number of same-sex marriages in the state to 14 for 2014.
 By February 2015, 25 amparos for same-sex marriage rights had been granted in the state.
 The recurso de amparo remedy only allowed the couples who filed the amparo to marry.
-It did not legalize same-sex marriage in Chihuahua, as same-sex couples who wished to marry were forced to use this remedy and appear in court before been granted the right to marry.
+It did not legalize same-sex marriage in Chihuahua, as same-sex couples who wished to marry were forced to use this remedy and appear in court before being granted the right to marry.